ignaciotcrespo/hadouken-AR/README.md

 An interactive AR playground using the camera in your device to detect your hands, drawing a fluid effect where the hand is detected.

 The main idea was to create an Augmented Reality hadouken, but the hands detection still needs more work.
-For instance, the elbows are also detected, works better if your elbow is not visible (put your arms straight in front of you).
+For instance, with the engine 1, the elbows are also detected, works better if your elbow is not visible (put your arms straight in front of you).

 Still a work in progress, but fun enough to give a try ;)